-Once a few of the adult teeth have come through, your dentist can check if the new teeth will be in an open bite pattern and, if so, advise you about the options for correcting it.
+Once a few of the adult teeth have come through, your dentist can check the alignment of the new teeth and, if there are any problems, advise you about the options for correction.

 If a child sucks their thumb, uses a dummy too often, or generally spends a lot of time putting things in their mouth, this could affect their bite as their teeth develop too.
 Here are some tips for helping your child to break a thumb-sucking habit.